 A. Because many software programs default to re-sizing the photo when the dpi number is changed.
 So when you changed the setting from 72 to 300, it re-sized the photo by a factor of 4.2 (72 x 4.2 = 300).
 If the original photo had 3000 horizontal pixels, it now has 12,600 pixels.
 Digital photos don't take well to this amount of enlargement without special techniques.
 To change the dpi without re-sizing the photo in the process see: Changing the DPI of a Photo.
 To actually change the pixel size of the photo see: Changing the size of a Digital Photo

-Q. The filesize of my new "saved as" photo is smaller/larger than the original - why?
+Q. The file size of my new "saved as" photo is smaller/larger than the original - why?

 Q. How many pixels per inch (ppi) do I really need for photographic quality?

-Q. When I have my pictures printed, parts get cut off, - why?
+Q. When I have my pictures printed, parts get cut off.
+Why?

 A. This is due to the difference between the aspect ratio of your digital photo and the paper size of the print.
 The aspect ratio is the horizonal dimension of a photo related to its vertical dimension.
 For instance, a 6" by 4" photo has an aspect ratio of 1.5:1 (or 3:2 in whole numbers).
 A 7" x 5" photo has a ratio of 1.4:1.
 With a digital photo the aspect ratio is calculated using its pixel dimensions.
 A 2048 x 1536 pixel size photo has an aspect ratio of 1.33:1.
 One with a 3504 x 2336 dimension has a ratio of 1.5:1 (which, not coincidently, is the ratio of 35mm film).
 If an image with a ratio of 1.33:1 is printed on 6" x 4" paper (1.5:1), to fill the 6" x 4" paper the printer can either add whitespace around the photo, or crop (cut off parts) of the photo to make it fit.
 Most printing services do the latter.
 To edit the photo yourself so that it fits onto the paper size you wish to use, without cropping (by adding whitespace), do a Google search for "photo aspect ratio" and you'll get lots of tips.
+For more information see the Aspect Ratio of a Photo on the Changing Size page

-A. One of two things could be happening here.
-(1) If your software is set to re-sample (change digital size) of your photo when you change the DPI number then it is in fact getting bigger or smaller.
-For instance, if the DPI is at 72 and you change it to 300 with the re-sampling (re-sizing) option of your photo's software turned on, it will enlarge the photo 4.17 times (for instance, go from 1000 pixels to 4167 pixels).
-Note that this is exactly the same as leaving the DPI at 72 and enlarging the photo from 1000 pixels to 4167 pixels.
-See changing DPI for more info.
-(2) If your software is set to not re-sample (either re-sizing is turned off, or the dpi is being set independent of re-sizing) it may show in a section called document or paper size a change of size.
-Note that this is not a change of digital size, your software is simply doing the math of pixels per inch.
-So, for instance if your original photo is 1000 pixels in width with a dpi set to 72, the document/paper size box is going to show 13.889 inches (1000 pixels divided by 72 pixels per inch).
+(2) If your software is set to not re-sample (either re-sizing is turned off, or the ppi is being set independent of re-sizing) it may show in a section called document or paper size a change of size.
+Note that this is not a change of digital size, your software is simply doing the math of pixels per inch (see Adobe Photoshop Image Size Dialog Box).
+So, for instance if your original photo is 1000 pixels in width with a ppi set to 72, the document/paper size box is going to show 13.889 inches (1000 pixels divided by 72 pixels per inch).
 If you change that 72 to 300 (leaving the image at 1000 pixels) that box is going to show 3.333 inches (1000 pixels divided by 300 pixels per inch).
 Your photo has not gotten smaller, the digital photo itself has not changed, your software is simply showing the printed size results of using different pixels per inch.
-Note that if you printed your 1000 pixel image with its dpi set at 72 to paper at 3.333 inches in size, it will be printing at 300 ppi (no matter what the dpi setting in the photo is).
+Note that if you printed your 1000 pixel image with its ppi set at 72 to paper at 3.333 inches in size, it will be printing at 300 ppi (no matter what the dpi setting in the photo is).
 For more info on this math, see the arithmatic of dpi.